 - BA, English, University of Utah

 I’m a doctoral student focusing on strategic health, science and risk communication.
-My scholarly interests and current research projects pertain to:
+My scholarly interests and current projects pertain to:

 - *Psychological reactance and other forms of message resistance

 - *Public understanding of science, including scientific uncertainty

 Prior to graduate school I worked as a journalist, primarily covering health psychology for several outlets including Men's Health and U.S. News.
 I’ve also worked as a marketing copywriter for corporations, ad agencies and health organizations.